orrholly/mHealth-Team-Manual/README.md

 ##<img src="https://github.com/nyu-mhealth/Onboarding/blob/master/Images/nervous.jpg" width="100">  Your First Day: Don't Sweat It
 ####<img src="https://github.com/favicon.ico" width="35">  Starting with Github
 Congratulations!
 Since you are reading this, you have accomplised the first step in your onboarding process... accessing our Github site!
 You are inside what is called a repository (repo for short).
 Each repo on the NYU mHealth site is associated with a research project or topic where files, code, and documentation can be updated and managed.
-Git is the current software leader for [version control](http://git-scm.com/video/what-is-version-control).
+Git is the current cool kid for [version control](http://git-scm.com/video/what-is-version-control).
 But more on that later...

 ####<img src="https://github.com/nyu-mhealth/Onboarding/blob/master/Images/avatar.ico" width="40">  Create Your Avatar
 The next step to becoming an NYU mHealth team member is creating your avatar!
 Yes, we know it's whimsical, but believe us, it serves a purpose.
 You'll see.
 For now, download one of the following apps (or add your favorite to the list!), create your avatar, and send it as a .png or .jpg to holly.orr@nyu.edu or sasha.guttentag@nyu.edu.